zyteo/lovely_money/README.md

 - 18 May: Finally configured firebase stuff on flutter.
 Was more challenging than expected.
 Had to set up web version instead of flutter.

 Got register screen up and working with firebase.
 Able to register a user.

+- 19 May: Registering user now provides pre-configured values of 7 items and defaults.

 ```